 Marketing and travel enquiries functions are often contracted out.
 In addition, transport operators have to buy power and water, rent offices and obtain all the other services needed to run their business.

-We have to decide which of the people operating or facilitating the public transport service are covered by our Constitution.
+We have to decide which of the people operating or facilitating the public transport service are covered by our Deed.
 At one extreme, the person driving the bus or train is obviously eligible for membership.
 At the other, the person who delivers the stationery is probably not because public transport is not mainly what his job is about.

 Significant parts of the businesses of DB Schenker, GBRailfreight and Freightliner Heavy Haul relate to running engineering trains which ensure there is track in place for passenger trains and we can accept members throughout these companies.